-2. To Receive any Declarations of Interest and Notification of any Dispensations Granted
+3. Declarations of Interest and Notification of any Dispensations Granted

-You are invited to declare any registerable and/or nonregisterable interests in matters appearing on the agenda, and the nature of that interest.
+You are invited to declare any registerable and/or non-registerable interests in matters appearing on the agenda, and the nature of that interest.

-You are also invited to disclose any dispensation in relation to any registerable and/or non-registerable interests that have been granted to you in respect of any matters appearing on the agenda.
+You are also invited to disclose any dispensation in relation to any registerable interests that have been granted to you in respect of any matters appearing on the agenda.

-Please complete the Declarations of Interests card available at the meeting and return it to the Democratic Services Officer before leaving the meeting.
+You are also requested to complete the Declarations of Interests card available at the meeting and return it to the Democratic Services Officer before leaving the meeting.